 5. The phishing website fails to process and capture the authentication audio as it requires additional browser permissions.

-6. Even if the attacker tries to generate the authentication sound based on the (User ID) he still lacks the private key.
+6. Even if the attacker tries to generate the authentication sound based on the (User ID) they still lack the private key.

 For more information on QRLJacking tools and extra, please visit the QRLJacking on Github